arianabuilds/art/README.md

 # Art

-Archive of all digital art and paintings created.
+Archive of all digital drawings and paintings created.